-The Director-General of Health has exempted some types of vessels from certain quarantine requirements, such as having to notify the public health unit of health status prior to arrival or present a Maritime Declaration of Health.
+The Director-General of Health has exempted some types of ships from certain ‘business-as-usual’ quarantine requirements, such as having to notify the public health unit of health status prior to arrival or present a Maritime Declaration of Health.

-However, if a disease is known or is suspected to be on board any exempted vessel, then all health and quarantine provisions apply, and vessels must advise health authorities of their health status prior to arrival.
+Additionally, if a disease is known or is suspected to be on board any exempted ship, then all health and quarantine provisions apply, and the ship must advise health authorities of their health status prior to arrival.

 The following ships have been granted an exemption: